duckduckgo/duckduckgo-documentation/DuckDuckHack/Spice/spice_basic_tutorial.md

 spice wrap_jsonp_callback => 1;
 ```

 At this point the response moves from the backend to the frontend.
 The external API sends a JSON object to the callback function that you will also define, as explained in the following sections.
-However, before starting work on the front end, we first have to test the plugin triggers to ensure that they work.

 ## NPM Frontend